rnbguy/oopsla21artifact/monkeydb/README.md

 - voter
 - Wikipedia

-Then we check for the following assertions (subsection 8.1, 8.2) on these benchmarks and present the number of violation.
+Then we check for the following assertions (subsection 8.1, 8.2) on these benchmarks and present the number of violations.
 - A1-A12 (8.1) for TPCC
 - A13 (8.2) for smallbank
 - A14 (8.2) for voter